Zine: Rock and roll

-Several fans active in science fiction and comics fandom recognized a shared interest in rock music, and the rock fanzine was born.
+Several fans active in science fiction and comics fandoms recognized a shared interest in rock music, leading to the birth of the rock fanzine.
 Paul Williams and Greg Shaw were two such science fiction fans turned rock zine editors.
 Williams' Crawdaddy!
 (1966) and Shaw's two California-based zines, Mojo Navigator Rock and Roll News (1966) and Who Put the Bomp (1970), are among the most popular early rock fanzines.

 Crawdaddy!
 (1966) quickly moved from its fanzine roots to become one of the first rock music "prozines" with paid advertisers and newsstand distribution.
 Bomp remained a fanzine, featuring many writers who would later become prominent music journalists, including Lester Bangs, Greil Marcus, Ken Barnes, Ed Ward, Dave Marsh, Mike Saunders and R. Meltzer as well as cover art by Jay Kinney and Bill Rotsler (both veterans of science fiction and Comics fandom).
-Other rock fanzines of this period include denim delinquent (1971) edited by Jymn Parrett, Flash (1972) edited by Mark Shipper, Eurock Magazine (1973–1993) edited by Archie Patterson and Bam Balam written and published by Brian Hogg in East Lothian, Scotland, (1974).
+Other rock fanzines of this period include denim delinquent (1971) edited by Jymn Parrett, Flash (1972) edited by Mark Shipper, Eurock Magazine (1973–1993) edited by Archie Patterson and Bam Balam written and published by Brian Hogg in East Lothian, Scotland (1974).

-In the 1980s, with the rise of stadium superstars, many home-grown rock fanzines emerged.
-At the peak of Bruce Springsteen's megastardom following the Born in the U.S.A. album and Born in the U.S.A.
-Tour in the mid-1980s, there were no less than five Springsteen fanzines circulating at the same time in the UK alone, and many others elsewhere.
+In the 1980s, with the rise of stadium superstars, many rock fanzines emerged.
+At the peak of Bruce Springsteen's megastardom following the Born in the U.S.A. album and tour in the mid-1980s, there were no less than five Springsteen fanzines circulating at the same time in the UK alone, and many others elsewhere.
 Gary Desmond's Candy's Room, coming from Liverpool, was the first in 1980.
 This was quickly followed by Dan French's Point Blank, Dave Percival's The Fever, Jeff Matthews' Rendezvous, and Paul Limbrick's Jackson Cage.
-In the US, Backstreets Magazine started in Seattle in 1980 and still continues today as a glossy publication, now in communication with Springsteen's management and official website.
+In the US, Backstreets Magazine started in 1980 and continued publication for 43 years, ceasing in 2023.

 Crème Brûlée documented post-rock genre and experimental music (1990s).